 Exhibiting clearly both suffering and pain, joy and pleasure.

-And for everyone regardless of status, race or age,
+And for everyone regardless of status, gender, race or age.

 While we carelessly act on life’s transient stage.

-Even good persons with strong religious faiths are struck by misfortunes
+Even good religious persons are struck by misfortunes,

 Through cheating, manipulation, theft, and immoral activities.